knotworks/knot-server/README.md

 ### Token-based OAuth authentication

-Knot's authentication system is powered by [Laravel Airlock](https://github.com/laravel/airlock).
+Knot's authentication system is powered by JWT.
 Users sign in with a simple email and password, and the server will send back an authentication token to use for all subsequent requests.

-### Multiple post types

-- Photo posts
-- Text posts
-- Location posts (coming soon...)
+### Posts with multi-image support

+Create a post and attach up to 5 images

 ### Post meta attachments